InternRobotics/InternSR/README.md

 ## 🔥 News
-- [2025/07] - The first version of Intern-EP includes the model LLaVA-3D, and benchmarks MMScan, OST-Bench, MMSI-Bench, and EgoExo-Bench.
+- [2025/07] - The first version of Intern-SR includes the model LLaVA-3D, and benchmarks MMScan, OST-Bench, MMSI-Bench, and EgoExo-Bench.

 ## 📋 Table of Contents
 - [🏠 Introduction](#-introduction)